-These methods are used to control naming of objects, and they are explained in Chapter 8 "Making Objects Available in Orbix Java" on page 175.
+These methods are used to control naming of objects, and they are explained in the chapter "Making Objects Available in Orbix Java".

 The constructor of LoaderClass (the base class of all loaders) takes an optional boolean parameter.
-When creating a loader object, this parameter must be true if the load() method of the new loader is to be called by Orbix lava.
+When creating a loader object, this parameter must be true if the load() method of the new loader is to be called by Orbix Java.